jalyda/bggn213/README.md

-# bggn213
+# Bioinformatics Class
-Classwork from BGGN213
+This is my classwork from BGGN 213